Professors, please see Guide for Professors.

 Writing Consultants cannot start a paper for a student.
 The Writing Consultant’s role is to help students improve writing skills by answering questions regarding writing mechanics, organization, content, and documentation.
 The Writing Consultant will not “fix” the paper for the student seeking assistance.
 This includes correcting spelling errors, correcting grammar errors, re-wording a thesis statement, or making corrections of any kind.
 The Writing Center services are provided to show a student how to identify and correct these issues him or herself.
 The Writing Center cannot guarantee an "A" letter grade on edited papers.

-Writing Intensive Specialists (WIS)
+Writing Specialists (WS)

-For information regarding Writing Intensive Specialists, please see:
+For information regarding Writing Specialists, please see:

 Consultations through chat, video, and/or audio are available for students who are unable to attend a face-to-face meeting via the WCOnline system.
 Appointments can be made on the Online Writing Consultations schedule and follow the same general guidelines and services offered as a standard consultation.